devops329/devops/instruction/unitTesting/unitTesting.md

 ### Increasing the VS Code Jest debugging timeout

 The default timeout for a Jest test is just a few seconds.
 That means it will timeout on you as you are debugging through the tests with VS Code.
 You can increase the timeout by setting a high value with the `jest.setTimeout` function.
-You can also wrap the timer increase is a check that only triggers if you are debugging with VS Code.
+You can also wrap the timer increase in a check that only triggers if you are debugging with VS Code.

 ```js
 if (process.env.VSCODE_INSPECTOR_OPTIONS) {